publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch32/schI/ptII/sptvi/dB/m__us_usc_t22_s2212.md

     (d) __Additional requirement__

-        Assistance provided under this section may only be used to support programs for microenterprise households and may not be used to support programs not directly related to the purposes described in subsection (b) of this section.
+        Assistance provided under this section may only be used to support programs for microenterprise households and may not be used to support programs not directly related to the purposes described in subsection (b).

     (e) __Procurement provision__